wpruitt/Node-Initial/README.md

 With NodeJS, npm is now bundled together automatically.
 It stands for Node Package Manager, and is a great way to quickly add useful JavaScript functionality to your own code.

+Some basic commands to know
-npm init
+- npm init
-npm install
+- npm install --save

-package.json
+A node project will have a 'package.json' file which holds dependencies and some other information.

 ### Platform
 We're going to be using Cloud9, a cloud based IDE, to run these demonstrations.
 If you'd like to code along with me, please go ahead and create a free account at c9.io